-Using the Weather to Our Advantage!
+Using the Weather to Our Advantage and avoiding the bad!

 John Martin has been assisting skippers with weather and passage planning for many years, first while running the NZ based Island Cruising Association and then while managing other major international yacht rallies through the Atlantic, Pacific & SE Asia, now operating as Ocean Tactics.
 “Departure Planning is an essential first step in passage comfort and safety and a couple of days can make the world of difference.
 Once out there it’s all about, Putting the Boat in the Right Place, to take best advantage of the weather”